-I'm the breeder behind Brymar Weimaraners located in Troy, TX.
+I'm Bryan R., the breeder behind Brymar Weimaraners located in Troy, TX.
 Currently, we have five dogs at home.
 All but one are now or have been top ten field dogs.
 One is the 2022 National Field Champion another is the 2023 National Walking Gun Dog Champion.
 My dogs have produced multiple high-level offspring that are some of the breeds best in the field, show ring, agility, tracking and I have a number of dogs that are highly competitive in AKC and American Field pointing dog field trials including a 2x National Amateur Field Champion.
 All that and they spend most of every day on my couch.

-What makes Bryan’s program special
+What makes your program special?

 I believe strongly that the Weimaraner is a hunting dog and as such must exhibit qualities indicative of a functional hunter.
 That said, I am one of very few breeders that truly breed for and compete in both field and show all while keeping the mental capability to be a companion in the home.
 Currently, I have three show champions that have been or still are in the top 10 field living in my home.